MicrosoftDocs/microsoft-365-docs-pr.nl-NL/microsoft-365/admin/support/nigeria.md

 ## <a name="hours"></a>Uren
 ### <a name="billing-support"></a>Ondersteuning bij facturering:

-Engels: ma t/m vr 9 AM-5 uur
+Engels: Mon-Fri 9 uur-5 uur

 ### <a name="technical-support"></a>Technische ondersteuning: